-About adding drivers to the drivers_postinstall directory
+About adding drivers to the drivers postinstall directory

-- You can add device drivers that do not get updated from the Driver Feed to the drivers_postinstall directory. - You can organize the drivers under the drivers postinstall directory using the above folder structure.
+- You can add non-Dell device drivers and Dell-specific device drivers that do not get updated from the Driver Feed to the drivers postinstall directory. - You can create the folders to organize the drivers under the drivers_postinstall directory using the Manufacturer name\OS Name\Model name folder structure.